bodastage/bts-ce-lite/website/blog/2019-10-15-new-version-0.3.1.md

 * Adds option to re-create the entire database or just apply the new changes
 * Remove of BTS5900 during GExport pre-processing step
 * Fixes showing of carrier colors after upload on map
+* Search for a place on the map